YahavBahat/LeakFinder/README.md

 You can pass the `--silent` flag to turn off terminal output.

+### Vulnerability Scanning

+It is possible to scan the host for vulnerabilities using the Shodan API key.
+The query does **not** take scan or query credits.

 ### Example

 To filter clusters by regex patterns and filter those whose size is bigger than 10MB, to include the host's country ISO code in output and to output to a JSONLINES (`.jsonl`) file, while using 12 processes, one would use this command: